AbhinavPandey12/WorkLoad_Frontend/README.md

 # WorkLoad - PWA Frontend

 WorkLoad is a comprehensive Progressive Web Application (PWA) designed to simplify employee availability management and project tracking.
+The app is installable as a Progressive Web app and have push notifications (node web push).
 This frontend client provides an intuitive and responsive interface for both employees and managers, enabling efficient logging of hours, real-time updates, and capacity planning.

 ## 🚀 Tech Stack